Semi-ATE/DT/README.md

 ### DT methodes

+### notes on negative epoch

+The epoch (1 January 1970 00:00:00 UTC) is basically just a `marker` from where to count the number of seconds from.

+If one wants to reference a date/time before the epoch, one uses negative epoch numbers.
+This works fine on Linux (and MacOS?) but as usual Windows has another oppinion, so negative epoch times can't be used on Windows machines. :unamused:

 ## The TD object

 The TD (Time Difference) is the result of the substraction of two DT objects.